After 16 hours of research evaluating 102 products, we picked theBalm Mary Lou Manizer as our top choice.

 If your skin feels like the Sahara Desert, it’s probably craving for moisture 24/7.
 The same holds true if you’re at an age where fine lines and wrinkles are your number-one enemy.

 Go for moisturizing highlighters in cream, liquid, or stick form.
 Powder highlighters might emphasize dry spots and texture.
 Can’t live without your powder highlighter?
 That’s okay.
-Just make sure to deeply moisturize your skin prior to applying makeup.
+Just make sure to deeply moisturize your skin before applying makeup.
 Using a dewy setting mist will help, too.

 For a subtle, everyday highlight that looks effortless, we recommend that you pick the most natural-looking highlight color for your skin tone in a liquid or cream formula.
 This usually means light golds, champagnes, and pearls for fair skin, mid-tone gold and peach shades for medium skin, and deeper peach and bronze tones for darker skin.